 Dewi (34:24.23)

-with the shortlist first, before we actually really emailed them formally, I already had some small conversations, you know, coffees, lunches, to understand whether it would make sense to send them the email or not.
-You don’t actually want to send an email to a company that actually does not know you, especially for us, it would not have been a good…
+And then with the short list first, before we actually really emailed them formally, I already had some small conversations, you know, coffees, lunches, to understand whether it would make sense to send them the email or not.
+You don’t actually want to send an email to a company that actually does not know you, especially for us.

 Johan van Mil (36:36.803)